arvindanisetti/linux/computer-networking/fundamentals.md

 #   TTL: 600 (10 minutes) or per preference
 ```

-### Global Connectivity

-The internet is a global network made possible through an intricate mesh of undersea optical fiber cables, routers, and data centers that link continents, countries, and cities.
-These physical links allow information to travel rapidly between any two points in the world.

-### Requesting Data

-When a user types a website like www.netflix.com in their browser, a request is initiated using the HTTPS protocol for secure, encrypted communication.
-The browser eventually renders the HTML, CSS, and other web components served by the website.

-### Server IP Addresses & DNS

-Every website, such as Netflix, is hosted on servers identified by unique IP addresses.
-The Domain Name System (DNS) is like an internet phonebook—it translates the domain name (e.g., www.netflix.com) into the actual IP address of the Netflix server.

-### Data Transfer & Infrastructure

-The user’s device sends the request to a Wi-Fi router, which then forwards it to an ISP (Internet Service Provider).
-The ISP routes the request across various interconnected devices, switches, and undersea cables to the appropriate data center (such as Netflix’s servers in another country).
-The path can involve many “hops” or relay points before reaching its final destination.

-### Tracing Data Routes

-Tools like traceroute (Unix/Linux) or tracert (Windows) allow users to see each hop their data takes, and which service providers (like Tata Communications) are involved at each point.
-For example, data might travel from Mumbai to Paris, showing how global and multi-layered the infrastructure is.

 #### Global Connectivity: The Backbone of the Internet
-    - The internet is a vast mesh of physical infrastructure—fiber optic cables, routers, switches, data centers—that crisscross the globe.
+  - The internet is a vast mesh of physical infrastructure fiber optic cables, routers, switches, data centers that crisscross the globe.
-    - Undersea fiber-optic cables are the most critical component, laying under oceans and connecting continents, facilitating over 95% of international data transfer.
+Undersea fiber optic cables are the most critical component, laying under oceans and connecting continents, facilitating over 95% of international data transfer.
-    - These cables are ultra-thin strands of glass or plastic, carrying light signals at terabit speeds.
-    - On land, regional and national networks connect the undersea cables to data centers and end-users.
-    - The entire system resembles a worldwide highway system, enabling rapid, reliable, and global data exchange.

 #### Requesting Data: From Your Browser to the Server
-    - When you type a URL like [`www.netflix.com`](https://www.netflix.com/), your browser initiates a **request** using the **HTTPS protocol**.
+- When you type a URL like [`www.netflix.com`](https://www.netflix.com/), your browser initiates a request using the HTTPS protocol.
-    - HTTPS encrypts data to ensure security, especially for sensitive information like passwords.
+HTTPS encrypts data to ensure security, especially for sensitive information like passwords.
-    - Your browser **does not remember** the server's IP address; instead, it looks up the address through the **Domain Name System (DNS)**.
+Your browser does not remember the server's IP address; instead, it looks up the address through the Domain Name System (DNS).

 #### Server IP Addresses & DNS
-Every website is hosted on **servers** identified by a **unique IP address**, e.g., 52.44.23.12.
+- Every website is hosted on servers identified by a **unique IP address**, e.g., 52.44.23.12.
-    - The **DNS** acts like an **internet phonebook**:
-        - When you enter [`www.netflix.com`](https://www.netflix.com), DNS **translates** this into the server’s IP.
+The DNS acts like an internet phonebook.
+When you enter [`www.netflix.com`](https://www.netflix.com), DNS translates this into the server’s IP.
-        - The process involves several layers of DNS servers handling your query, from root DNS servers to authoritative ones.
+The process involves several layers of DNS servers handling your query, from root DNS servers to authoritative ones.

-    - This lookup process allows users to access websites via memorable domain names instead of numeric IPs.
-#### Data Transfer \& Infrastructure: The Journey of a Request
+#### Data Transfer & Infrastructure: The Journey of a Request
 Once the DNS resolves the domain to an IP, the request is sent from your device to:
 - Your **Wi-Fi router** (local gateway).
 - The router forwards it to your **ISP** (Internet Service Provider).
 - From the ISP, data travels through multiple **interconnected devices**: switches, routers, and **undersea cables**.
 - These form an **interconnected global network**.
 - The data may **hop** through **multiple relay points**—sometimes crossing cities, countries, or continents.
 - It may pass through **international carriers** like Tata Communications or Verizon.
 - The request finally reaches the **data center** hosting the website, e.g., Netflix’s servers in Paris or Singapore.

 #### Tracing Data Routes – Visualizing the Journey
 Using tools like `tracert` (Windows) or `traceroute` (Linux/macOS), you can **visualize** each "hop" the data takes.
 - Each hop is a router or networking device along the route, with delays (latency) measured at each step.
 - Example: Mumbai → Dubai → Europe → Paris.
 - This **demonstrates** how the internet involves **multiple layers and international infrastructure**.

 #### Practical Tools & Concepts
 - **Traceroute (`tracert` / `traceroute`)** helps **visualize the route** and delays.
 - **IP investigation** shows **which providers** handle your data in different hops.
 - **Secure transmission**: HTTPS ensures **encrypted data**, represented as a **sealed envelope** in postal analogy.

-#### Analogy: The Internet as an International Postal \& Transportation System
+### Analogy: The Internet as an International Postal \& Transportation System

 **Imagine you want to send a letter (request) to Netflix’s server from your home:**
 - **Your House (Computer/Device)**: The sender initiates the request.
 - **Local Post Office (Wi-Fi Router)**: Your device hands the letter to the local router, which prepares it for delivery.
 - **Regional Postal Hub / ISP**: The router forwards the letter to your ISP, which manages the regional or national network.